 - any of various other plants, as the periwinkle and the California laurel

-Origin of myrtleMiddle English mirtille from Old French myrtille from Midieval Latin myrtillus, diminutive from Classical Latin myrtus from Glassical Greek myrtos, myrtle, probably from Sem; uncertain or unknown; perhaps akin to Arabic murr, myrrh
+Origin of myrtleMiddle English mirtille from Old French myrtille from Medieval Latin myrtillus, diminutive from Classical Latin myrtus from Classical Greek myrtos, myrtle, probably from Sem; uncertain or unknown; perhaps akin to Arabic murr, myrrh

-Origin of myrtleMiddle English mirtille from Old French, from Medieval Latin myrtillus, diminutive of Latin myrtus, from Greek murtos
+Origin of myrtleMiddle English mirtille from Old French from Medieval Latin myrtillus diminutive of Latin myrtus from Greek murtos

 - A female given name.